lleopoldino-dev/my-fav-movies/README.md

 If it's the first time running, the system will download postgres image and load it with preconfigured tables found in init.sql file.

 Access `http://localhost:8000/swagger` to view application swagger page and have fun!

+### Minikube Configuration

+Check out README file located on `./kubernetes` folder for more instructions.